ArjenLammers/awsservices/README.md

 - Remove all jars from the `userlib` directory which have a corresponding file ending with `AWSS3Connector.RequiredLib`

 Both older modules should have a high overlap of found files.

+## Contributors

+Special thanks going to:

+- Wouter Danes (@wouterd) for adding SNS and Cognito